Managing, resizing and editing your images

 - Files that require transparency

-Use PNG to compress text, line art, comic strip style illustrations, screenshots of applications, etc. As a lossless format it won't distort or alter the original image and allows fine lines and other details to be reproduced accurately.
-For typical web use, stick to 8 bit (256 color).
+Use PNG to compress text, line art, comic strip style illustrations, screenshots of applications, etc. As a lossless format, it won't distort or alter the original image and allows fine lines and other details to be reproduced accurately.
+For typical web use, stick to 8 bit (256 colors).

 Today PNG has largely replaced the GIF format.
 GIF is traditionally used for line art, text or comic-style illustrations where the 256 color limitation is desired.
 Many feel that the only real value in the format is for animations.

 Aviary is a photo editor which we have integrated seamlessly into our Sitebuilder that quickly enables you to edit and fix your photos.
 You can do basic image editing (like rotate, crop, resize, sharpen, and adjust exposure or colors) and in addition, apply creative effects all from within the Sitebuilder!1.
-To resize your image, click on "Edit" in the top-left corner of the Picture Widget.
+To resize your image, click Edit in the top-left corner of the Picture widget.

 4. Enter the desired width, height or percentage dimensions.

 5. Once you've adjusted the image to your liking you can click Apply and Save.

 This saves your file to the File Manager.
 You can then add your newly edited image to your page.

 Please note: When you're saving your edits in Aviary, the edited image file will overwrite the original file in your File Manager.